dm0-/installer/README.md

 A few bits currently expect to be running on x86_64.
 Three distros are supported to varying degrees:

   - Fedora supports all features, but only Fedora 30 can be used since it is the only release with an imported GPG key.
-  - CentOS does not include networkd, so you should always install `NetworkManager` for networking (and `iptables-services` for a firewall).
+  - CentOS 8 does not include networkd, so you should always install `NetworkManager` for networking.
 CentOS 7 is too old to support building a UEFI image.
   - Gentoo supports all features in theory, but needs to be reworked to support nontrivial builds.
 Its SELinux policy is currently unsupported with systemd, so it should not be run in enforcing mode.

 ### General